 Web Management is done over the network and can be accessed via a standard web browser, such as Microsoft Internet Explorer.
-Once the Managed switch is available on the network, you can login and monitor the status of it through a web browser remotely or locally.
-Web management in the local site, especially for the first time use of the Managed Switch to set up the needed IP, can be done through one of the 10/100/1000Base-TX 8-pin RJ-45 ports located at the front panel of the Managed Switch.
-Direct RJ-45 LAN cable connection between a PC and the Managed Switch is required for Web Management.
+Once the Managed Switch is available on the network, you can login and monitor the status of it through a web browser remotely or locally.
+Web management in the local site, especially for the first time use of the Managed Switch to set up the needed IP, can be done through one of the SFP ports located on the front panel of the Managed Switch.
+A converter and direct RJ-45 LAN cable connection between a PC and the Managed Switch are required for Web Management.